 So, what does Gabriel Byrne do these days when he is not filming the third season of our favorite series, In Treatment?
 Well, we know he does not sit around relaxing, that is certain!

-Monday, June 28, he met with Irish Tourism Minister Mary Hanafin in New York, of course, in his role as Cultural Ambassador for Ireland, according to the Dublin-based online magazine Business and Leadership:
+Monday, June 28, he met with Irish Tourism Minister Mary Hanafin in New York, of course, in his role as Cultural Ambassador for Ireland, according to the Dublin-based online magazine Business and Leadership.
+[This article is no longer available on the Internet]:

 At the start of her visit to the New York today, Minister Hanafin met with actor Gabriel Byrne, Ireland’s first Cultural Ambassador.
 Byrne, who is currently filming in New York, is working with Minister Hanafin and Culture Ireland, on behalf of the Government, to help promote Irish arts, culture and the creative industries internationally.
 The Minister said her discussions with Byrne covered planning for upcoming initiatives including Culture Ireland’s special focus on the US in 2011.